Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Create and manage providers and offers

-## About

 This guide explains how to register a _provider_ on Super Protocol and create _solution_ and _data offers_.
-As a provider, you can monetize your offers by leasing your products to clients.
+As a provider, you can monetize your offers by leasing your products to customers.

-Confidentiality and decentralization ensure that customers can only use your offers in their orders on your terms.
-In other words, users cannot download, modify, or otherwise access your solution or data without your permission, even when they use it in their orders.
-Confidentiality protects both providers and customers.

 :::info Testnet limitations